Kiveo/flight-lesson-tracker/notes.md

 --lesson controller
 !!!ONLY INSTRUCTORS SHOULD SIGNUP/LOGIN!!!
 !!!APP is designed for employee use and possibly student reference.
 Students are not intended to alter data!
+:Currently, there is no User, only instructors, whom once logged in are in the session[:user_id] as such.
+-Change to ALL instructor references? lower confusion?

 3. Basic layout and views